 When a highres version of an image is stored and available, a visual indicator is displayed in various contexts.
 In some contexts, this indicator is revealed by the user and in others it is constantly visible.

-Some other specific types that can be attached include videos (YouTube, Vimeo, maybe others), tweets, SoundCloud music, coding examples (CodePen and JSFiddle at least), podcasts (about thirty different hosting services), etc.
+Some other specific types that can be attached are videos (YouTube, Vimeo, streamable video files, maybe others), tweets, SoundCloud music, streamable audio files, coding examples (CodePen and JSFiddle at least), podcasts (about thirty different hosting services), etc.

 A bunch of images is classified as a third, completely different type of particular and which can include several images from one or more image catalogs, which can then be used to make a image slideshow or any other type of presentation available in the writing fine-tuning view.
 Each of these images can have its own caption in addition to the optional caption for the image collage.
 The order of the images can be varied when forming the image collage.